Large-scale behaviour of Sobolev functions in Ahlfors regular metric measure spaces: Introduction

 The outline of the paper is as follows:

 Throughout this paper, we use the following conventions.
 We denote by $O$ the base point in the annular chain property and denote by $\mathcal O$ the coordinate point in the weak polar coordinate system \eqref{polar-0103}.
 These points do not need to be equal, but this does not cause any logical problems in what follows.
-The notation $A\lesssim B\ (A\gtrsim B)$ means that there is a constant $C>0$ depending only on the data such that $A\leq C \cdot B\ (A\geq C\cdot B)$, and $A\approx B$ (or $A\simeq B$) means that $A\lesssim B$ and $A\gtrsim B$.
+The notation $A\lesssim B\ (A\gtrsim B)$ means that there is a constant $C>0$, depending only on the structural constants associated with the Ahlfors $Q$-regularity assumption or $p$-Poincar\'e inequality for example, such that $A\leq C \cdot B\ (A\geq C\cdot B)$.
+Likewise, by $A\approx B$ (or $A\simeq B$), we mean that $A\lesssim B$ and $A\gtrsim B$.

 For each locally integrable function $f$ and for every measurable subset $A\subset X$ of strictly positive measure, we let $f_A:=\dashint_Afd\mu=\frac{1}{\mu(A)}\int_Afd\mu$.
 We denote the ball centered at $x\in X$ of radius $r>0$ by $B(x,r)$, and for $\tau>0$, we set $\tau B(x,r):=B(x,\tau r)$.